 Reception begin to use writing portfolios in the Summer Term to record their best written work.
-Their portfolios then stay with them throughout Key Stage 1 and 2, a range of best work from each year group are kept in them.
+Their portfolios then stay with them throughout Key Stage 1 and 2, showcasing final pieces of writing from a variety of genres.
 Writing kept in portfolios must be on blank paper and may be accompanied by art work.
 Art work in the portfolios must be of a high standard and no borders are to be used.